CAMBI-tech/BciPy/bcipy/language_model/README.md

 This assumes you have a working the specific Docker image on your local computer!

-`lmimage` for prefix LM or `oclmimage` for oclm.

 language\_model module provides the LangModel class from which requests are sent to the language model server and itself serve as the client.

 The current implementation uses logging, custom error handling and requires having docker environment to be up and running.

-before you start go to parameters/parameters.json and paste to absolute path to the fst (given your platform).
-It should be under the"path\_to\_fst" in "value" field.

 Each method in LangModel class contains explanations corresponding to the purpose they were made for.